JeffHuss/scripts/README.md

 - `./templates/setup.sh`
   - Run this to create a venv in the project directory.
   - If requirements.txt contains any dependencies, it will install them with `pip`

+- `./powershell/sync.sh`
+  - A utility script that synchronizes PowerShell scripts from a Windows VM to this repository.
+  - Uses SCP to securely copy files from the Windows environment to the local Linux host.
+  - Simplifies cross-platform development by keeping PowerShell scripts under version control alongside other scripts.

 **Note**: I use a quick bash function to clean up Python directories once I'm done working.
 That script looks like this: